trudramukerji14/SentenceTransformer_MTL/README.md

 Many NLP tasks share underyling language understanding for various tasks.
 By implementing and training a model on different tasks, allows the model to share parameters and benefit from a potentially richer understanding.

-The demo is also available to run on colab.
+The demo is also available to run on colab, one can access it by simply clicking on the "open in colab" button above.